coolsnady/hcwallet/rpc/documentation/api.md

 **Response:** `BalanceResponse`

-- `int64 total`: The total (zero-conf and immature) balance, counted in Atoms.
+- `int64 total`: The total (zero-conf and immature) balance, counted in Satoshis.

-- `int64 spendable`: The spendable balance, given some number of required confirmations, counted in Atoms.
+- `int64 spendable`: The spendable balance, given some number of required confirmations, counted in Satoshis.
 This equals the total balance when the required number of confirmations is zero and there are no immature coinbase outputs.

-- `int64 immature_reward`: The total value of all immature coinbase outputs, counted in Atoms.
+- `int64 immature_reward`: The total value of all immature coinbase outputs, counted in Satoshis.

-- `int64 immature_stake_generation`: The total value of all immature stakebase outputs, or any revocations, counted in Atoms.
+- `int64 immature_stake_generation`: The total value of all immature stakebase outputs, or any revocations, counted in Satoshis.

 - `int64 locked_by_tickets`: The total value of all tickets that are currently locked, and awaiting vote.